 You or the Plan can use the DOH "Request for Assessment" form to request spousal budgeting (page 9 of this link)

-In NYC, submit the form or a letter requested spousal impoverishment budgeting along with the MAP-751K form (write in at bottom requesting spousal impoverishment budgeting) to:
+In NYC, submit the form or a letter requested spousal impoverishment budgeting along with the MAP-751W form (check off "Budgeting Changes" and "Spousal Impoverishment") to:

 HRA--HCSP Central Medicaid Unit

 (The MAP-751W is also posted in languages other than English in this link.
 (Updated 3-15-2021.))

 In March 2014, HRA published a Medicaid Alert regarding Spousal Impoverishment Budgeting for applicants/recipients in MLTC; which now must be modified in light of the August 2014 GIS.

 Plus, Married MLTC Recipient May Still Use a Pooled Trust to Eliminate His/Her Spend-down resulting from her own income being over the SINGLE's income limit.

 The new directive rescinds an earlier NYS DOH GIS 14 MA/015, issued August 5, 2014, and reinstates two even earlier directives.
 Pending further clarification from the federal CMS, "districts are to resume applying the policy provided in GIS 12 MA/013, "Spousal Impoverishment Budgeting with Post-Eligibility Rules for Individuals Participating in a Home and Community-Based Waiver Program" and NYS DOH GIS 13 MA/018, "Spousal Impoverishment and Transfer of Assets Rules for Certain Individuals Enrolled in Managed Long Term Care."
 These GIS messages provide for spousal impoverishment budgeting with post-eligibility rules only when it is more advantageous to the applicant.

 This directive was the result of advocacy by the NYS Bar Association Elder Law Section.